 Retail Margins

 Then, of course, the retailers that sell petrol need margins to cover the overhead of selling fuel to consumers.
-Margins that help pay for infrastructure, fees, cost of labour, and so on.
+Margins help pay for infrastructure, fees, cost of labor, and so on.
 Currently, these margins equate to 14% of the petrol price or R2,74.

 Dollar/Rand Exchange Rate